nedroden/OSCLAN/README.md

 # Neoc

-Compiler for Neoc (neo-COBOL), a toy language that compiles to MSIL.
+Compiler for Neoc (neo-COBOL), a business-oriented toy language that compiles to MSIL.

 ## Context